socalledsound/nu-scripts/week1/02-functional foundations/w1-v-08-EXERCISE-react-without-react.md

 [VO]
-I want you to start by downloading a folder that has some code in it.

-It's at a link like the one that I'm showing here on the screen, which you should be able to see on the page down below the video.
-After you download the folder from that link, go ahead and open it up in your vs code editor.
-GO ahead and pause the video if you need some time to download that folder now.
+And,as I said before, we're going to write a function that helps us do that.

+So let's get started.
+And this time we're going to once again be in the functional foundations folder but this time we'll be in the folder called 04-react-without-react

+And I can see that there's three files in there.

+And first of all there's an index.html and that index.html has a few css classes and also a root  div as well  script tag that leads to and index.html file

 [SC]

 [VO]
 Ok, so if I open this folder up in vs code, I can see that there's an index.html file, and in that code, there's a root div, and a few css classnames, and a script tag that points to an index.js file.

 You should  also see two javascript files in this folder.
 There's called index.js that just has the code I wrote last time, commented out, and then the string of emojis that we'll be using.
 And I went ahead and added the reference to the root div for us.

 There's also a file called finished.js, which you can look at for reference if you get lost, or your code isn't working.